 Interest-free: What's the catch?

-Each provider offers the following features with their interest-free finance service:
+Each provider offers the following features with its buy now pay later service:

 - Repayment frequency.
 Again, it varies depending on the provider.
-The line of credit products generally require monthly repayments, whereas merchant payment options are commonly paid back in four instalments.
+Line of credit products generally require monthly repayments, whereas merchant payment options are commonly paid back in four instalments.

 - Convenience.
 All interest-free finance products can be applied for and approved in minutes at the point of sale or online.

 - Paperless.
 The application process and loan management is done online, so you won't need to physically print or sign anything.